Gail Halvorsen: Awards

 Halvorsen had the following awards and badges:

 In 1949 Halvorsen received the Cheney Award, given by the Air Force to recognize humanitarian action, from General Hoyt S. Vandenberg for the inception of Operation "Little Vittles".
 Other prominent awards include the Legion of Merit, Ira Baker "Fellow" Award by the USAF Chief of Staff General John Dale Ryan; Air Force Sergeants Association "Americanism" Award (some previous recipients were Bob Hope and President George Bush); Freedom Award from City of Provo, Utah; The Distinguished Humanitarian Award from the Institute of German Relations; the Eric Warburg Preis, 1998; and the Patriot Award from Brigham Young University ROTC.
 In 2014, Halvorsen became a recipient of the Congressional Gold Medal, the highest award that Congress can give to a civilian.
-He was inducted into the Airlift/Tanker Hall of Fame and the Utah Aviation Hall of Fame in May 2001.
+He was inducted into the Airlift/Tanker Association Hall of Fame and the Utah Aviation Hall of Fame in May 2001.
 The United States Air Force has helped cement Colonel Halvorsen's airlift legacy by naming its next generation, 25,000-pound capacity aircraft loading vehicle in his honor.
 The Air Force has also created the Col. Gail Halvorsen Award for outstanding air transportation support in the logistics readiness career field.
 In 2008, Halvorsen was honored as Grand Marshal of the German-American Steuben Parade in New York City, where he was celebrated by tens of thousands of spectators on Fifth Avenue.